 How can you make a difference in the world that will serve the common good?
 How can you work with others for social justice in our communities?
-Are you interested in exploring interfaith perspectives and growing in your spirituality?
+Are you interested in exploring interfaith perspectives and growing in your spiritual or religious identity?
 Our programs focus on one, two, or all three of these questions.
-The Wesley Center for Spirituality, Service and Social Justice offers students opportunities to lead and serve through the following programs:
+The Wesley Center for Spirituality, Service and Social Justice offers students opportunities to grow, serve and lead through the following programs: